WebOfTrustInfo/rwot1-sf/Five-Desired-WoT-Features.md

 ## Abstract

 I propose five desirable features for a web of trust-based ratings and reputation system of the future: flexibility, simplicity of the user interface, privacy, monetizability, and portability.
+These features are unified by the single organizing principle that **the end-user must be the ultimate steward and owner of his or her own data.**

 ## Introduction